Agents Unlicensed (critical)

 Agents Unlicensed incidents will be logged as critical when we detect that your Tableau Server has not been properly licensed to use Tableau Resource Monitoring Tool.

-To monitor a Tableau Server using the Resource Monitoring Tool your Tableau Server must be licensed with the Tableau Server Management Add-on.
+To monitor a Tableau Server using the Resource Monitoring Tool your Tableau Server must be licensed with the Tableau Advanced Management.

 Agents will no longer collect data in the unlicensed state and send to the RMT Server.
 You can however, continue to see the data that was previously collected when the environment was properly licensed.

-To resolve this issue, license Tableau Server with a valid Server Management Add-on product key.
-For more information, see About Tableau Server Management Add-on.
+To resolve this issue, license Tableau Server with a valid Advanced Management product key.
+For more information, see About Tableau Advanced Management on Tableau Server.

 Note: It may take up to an hour after adding a valid license to Tableau Server, for the incident to be cleared.